 In order to enjoy all the features that our Excel applications provide, it is necessary to have macros enabled in Excel.
 You may receive a security warning that the file "contains macros by DJI Computer Solutions."
 In order for Golf Tracker for Excel to do its job, you will need to enable the macros it contains.
 Rest assured that the macros are safe and perform only basic Excel functions.
 They have been digitally signed and protected to insure that they were created by DJI Computer Solutions.
-To enable the macros and eliminate future warning for files published by DJI Computer Solutions, check the "Always trust macros from this publisher" check box and click the Enable Macros button.
+To enable the macros and eliminate future warning for files published by DJI Computer Solutions, check the "Always trust macros from this publisher" check box and click the Enable Macros or OK button.
 If you are still having problems enabling macros or would like additional information, click this link to our Security page.